 Potential locations for this battle can be divided into two areas.
 Firstly, the more western sites around White Horse Hill in Oxfordshire, and secondly, about twenty miles to the east, sites on the Downs near Moulsford and Streatley, mainly in Oxfordshire but close to the modern boundary with Berkshire to the south.

 This post looks at the first set of sites.
 I shall come clean and say that I think the evidence fits better with the second group, which will be the subject of another post.
 Look out for Ashdown Part 2!
 However, there has been a strong tradition that the battle took place at or near to White Horse Hill, and what better excuse is required to explore this lovely part of England?

 I hadn’t been to White Horse Hill for many years.
 I certainly can’t recall the red kites and ravens that are present there now.
 It is a beautiful place, but viewing the white horse from the ground isn’t easy.
 I heard that the best view was from Dragon Hill, but it wasn’t clear from there either.
 I think our ancestors must have intended it to be best appreciated from the sky.

-    The presence of a white horse has been used to support the argument as to why this was the location of the Battle of Ashdown .
-Because there is a white horse near the site of the Battle of Edington, people seem to have assumed that this white horse in Oxfordshire denotes the Battle of Ashdown.
+The presence of a white horse has been used to support the argument as to why this was the location of the Battle of Ashdown.
+Because there is a white horse near where the Battle of Ethandun is thought to have been fought, people seem to have assumed that this white horse in Oxfordshire denotes the Battle of Ashdown.
 There is no evidence that Alfred’s battle sites are connected to the presence of white horses.